Ooni Volt: Electrify Your Pizza Experience - Don't Miss Out!

 Glazes are ornamental, waterproof, paint-like substances that are applied to ceramics.

-Most ceramic stones are widely used for their heat retention and conduction capabilities at high temperatures.
+Most ceramic stones are widely used for heat retention and conduction at high temperatures.
 Thanks to these stones, heat is evenly radiated, leaving you with a perfectly cooked pizza.

 While ceramic stones are not known to be traditionally durable, they will last a while when you properly care for them.